 Closely inspect your inlay jewelry on a regular basis.
 If your eyesight is not what it used to be, buy a magnifying glass or take your jewelry in to a local jeweler and have them take a look at it under magnification.
 If your inlay needs repair, return it to a professional lapidary for repairs.
 Most jewelers are not experts in lapidary work and do not have the inlay materials on hand to repair your inlaid jewelry.
 Avoid any potential headaches, overcharging and damage to your special jewelry by having a qualified lapidary work on your inlay jewelry.

 That's where we come in.
-Mark Hileman of The Hileman Collection and Hileman Silver Jewelry has been creating and repairing inlay jewelry since 1974.
-We specialize in the repair of Australian opal inlay jewelry, but can repair your turquoise, lapis, coral, sugilite, onyx, chrysoprase and dinosaur bone inlay jewelry as well.
-We are experts in the lapidary field and can repair and restore most jewelry to like new condition.
-We do inlay repair work on all the major inlay jewelry manufacturers such as Kabana, Nagalle, John Bagley, Mark Hileman and many others.
-We also offer laser welding services such as inlay ring sizing, earring post replacement and other repair work that can't be done through conventional soldering methods.
+Mark Hileman of The Hileman Collection and Hileman Silver Jewelry has been creating remarkable Australian opal jewelry since 1974.
+We specialize in Australian opal inlay jewelry design and repair.
+We are experts in the lapidary field and can repair and restore most opal jewelry to like new condition.
+We can do inlay repair work on all the major inlay jewelry manufacturers such as Kabana, Nagalle, John Bagley, Mark Hileman and many others.
 We offer all of our services to the jewelry trade and directly to the consumer as well.
 Click here to find out how to get started!

 Sorry, but we don't do: